-Dr. Robinson has 43 years experience working with individuals, couples, and families, specializing in child psychology.
+Dr. Jonathan Robinson has 43 years experience working with individuals, couples, and families, specializing in child psychology.
 He works with children with ADD, ADHD, autism, conduct disorder, and learning disorders.
 He is also a speaker and author of “Teachable Moments: Building Blocks of Christian Parenting.”

 Teachable Moments provides examples of actual client scenarios where Dr. Robinson prescribed different therapies for families.
 Dr. Robinson provides different protocols in the appendices of his book including: the quieting response, therapeutic journaling, and behavior management.

 Who Gets the Most Attention?